rricharz/Tek4010/README.md

 **Screen resolution**

-This tek4010 emulator creates a graphics window of 1024x780 points, which is the display size of the Tektronix 4010 terminaland the Tektronix 4014 terminal without enhanced graphics module.
+This tek4010 emulator creates a graphics window of 1024x780 points, which is the display size of the Tektronix 4010 terminal and the Tektronix 4014 terminal without enhanced graphics module.
 The Raspberry Pi can handle
 sufficiently high refresh rates at this resolution.
 This emulator makes an attempt to filter Tektronix 4014 graphics code with the enhanced graphics module installed, so that such graphics codes can be displayed using this terminal emulator, but the lowest two bits of each axis are not used in this case, as in the Tektronix 4014 without the enhanced graphics module.
-It would be easy to add the capability to support the 4K resolution of the 4014 with enhanced graphics module, but the current Raspberry Pi hardware cannot handle such a high resolution.

 If called with the -full option, the tek4010 emulator creates the largest possible window with 4x3 aspect ratio, and uses the full resolution of the 4014 with enhanced graphics